bejglee/text-duplicate-finder/README.md

 - `-hf, --hash-fields`: Number of fields to use for hashing (default: 6)
 - `-hd, --hash-delimiter`: Field delimiter character (default: `;`)
 - `-fp, --file-pattern`: File pattern for filtering (default: `*.csv`)
+- `-dd, --deleteduplicates`: true or false.
+If true, deletes duplicate lines (both intra-file and inter-file) from the source files.

 ### Examples